 The study shows how a compound found only in avocados can inhibit cellular processes that normally lead to diabetes.
-The team also found that the substance was absorbed into the blood with no harmful effects in the kidney, liver or muscle.
+The team also found that the substance was absorbed into the blood with no harmful effects on the kidney, liver, or muscle.

 Why does insulin resistance happen?

 Researchers state that this happens when mitochondria in cells cannot effectively burn fatty acids through oxidation.
 This is because when you have diabetes type 2, the oxidation is incomplete.

 Understanding The Science Of Avocado Fruit and Diabetes

 You’re probably wondering what this magical fat molecule compound found in avocado fruit is.
 According to scientists, it’s called avocatin B, or AvoB.
 This is what might potentially help reduce diabetes type 2 amongst the general population.
 If you’re not an avocado fan, then you need to reconsider.

 According to the researchers, the study looked at the potential anti-obesity benefits of AVbob which is focused on Fatty Acid Oxidation (FAO) by mitochondria.
 These are energy powerhouses in the body’s cells that help regulate and prevent diabetes type 2.
 The researchers fed mice a high-fat diet for 8 weeks to promote obesity and insulin resistance.
 Then, the team added AvoB to the diet of half the mice over the next 5 weeks.